- Oops!Something went wrong.Please try again later.

 On behalf of the Board

-The total column of this statement is the profit and loss account of the Company and the revenue and capital columns represent supplementary information.
+The total columns of this statement are the profit and loss account of the Company and the revenue and capital columns represent supplementary information.

 All revenue and capital items in the above Income Statement are derived from continuing operations.
 No operations were acquired or discontinued in the period.